kra0s22/Training_YOLOv7_on_Custom_Data/README.md

 ## First test of real world parameters
-We could stop or detection and evalution process here but it would not cover or initial pourpose of consistent detection of weapons.
+We could stop or detection and evalution process here but it would not cover or initial pourpose of a consistent weapon detector.
 Because of it, our next detection process had the following parameters:

 ```bash
 # Run evaluation
 # necessary to change to this directory, otherwise the yolo7'2 detection, validation or test .py will not work.